katjpg/aurify/README.md

 ![Aurify Homepage](static/img/aurify-homepage.png)
 ![Aurify Profile](static/img/aurify-profile.png)

-## Introduction
+## ✦ Introduction

-Aurify is a web application that creates personalized music “Aura” visualizations based on your Spotify listening habits.
-The creation of Aurify was heavily inspired by Spotify’s 2021 Wrapped. :)
+Aurify is a web application that creates personalized “Aura” visualizations based on your Spotify listening habits.
+The creation of Aurify was heavily inspired by Spotify’s 2021 Wrapped. :^)

-## Description
+## ✦ Description

 Aurify leverages real-time integration with Spotify to analyze your top tracks, identifying key musical attributes, and ultimately translating them into an “Aura.”
 An Aura contains two main elements: an outer color and core color.